Ahimgit/navidrome-alexa/README.md

 - No re-authentication in Alexa client, if cookie token is revoked for some reason `cookies.data` needs to be deleted ( although they have 1 year expiry)
 - Authentication may be tricky and may require authing from a mobile app on the same network first to do CAPTCHA.
+- Tests Alexa supported formats and if transcoding works/fixes issues, document it
 - Better/more secure way of setting configuration params
 - Proper integration with Navidrome vs injected widget
 - Better UI for playback controls / progress